XENONnT/straxen/tests/plugins/README.md

 especially if we want to start computation from scratch (to avoid trying to a test that turns out to rely on data that was scrambled).

-A few design consideration were taken into account:
+A few design considerations were taken into account:
  - We want a single class with a `tearDownClass`-method to clean up the data after running.
 If we would have many classes doing this, you would end up producing the same data many times.
 If you don't have a `tearDownClass` with